Composition series of arbitrary cardinality in modular lattices and abelian categories: Introduction

 We conclude Section~\ref{sec:examples} with two additional examples.
 First, we show that every object of Igusa and Todorov's category of representations of $\mathbb{R}$ \cite{IT15} are weakly Jordan--H\"older--Schreier, even though this category contains no simple objects (Section \ref{sec:ITreps}).
-Finally, we show that every nonzero abelian category which has both arbitrary coproducts and arbitrary products contains an object which is not weakly Jordan--H\"older--Schreier and, if the category contains a simple object, admits two composition series with different cardinalities (Section~\ref{sec:grothendieck}).
+Finally, we show that, over any ring, the infinite product of copies of some simple module is not weakly Jordan--H\"older--Schreier and admits two composition series with different cardinalities (Section~\ref{sec:grothendieck}).

+Lastly, in Section~\ref{sec:directSum}, we discuss existence and uniqueness properties for direct sum decompositions, and more generally \textdef{independent decompositions} (Definition~\ref{def:independent}), for Jordan--H\"older--Schreier objects and lattices.
+In particular, we give partial results extending the recent work \cite{IY} on direct sum decompositions of (AB5$^*$)-modules (Theorem~\ref{thm:decomp_existence}).
+We also describe a plan for continuing this work and give a formal conjecture regarding the uniqueness of independent decompositions (Conjecture~\ref{conj:decomp_unique}).